 Ghislain et al. (2006) showed the diploid cultivated species S. phureja to be indefinable as traditionally recognized (diploid, no tuber dormancy), because 31% of the phureja accessions (at CIP) were tetraploid.
 Spooner et al. (2007) showed many accessions of S. phureja to cluster with the tetraploids and merged S. phureja and S. stenotomum with S. tuberosum subsp. andigena.
 Might the tetraploid phureja accessions have been misclassifications?
 Anyway, all phureja accessions at CGN were found to be diploid.
 Also the merger of S. megistacrolobum with S. boliviense is under dispute (Jacobs et al. 2011; van den Berg & Groendijk-Wilders 2014).
 The extensive SNP study of Hardigan et al. (2015) shows that the former S. megistacrolobum accession (PI 265873) does not cluster at all with two S. boliviense accessions, "suggesting possible errors in classification".

 The recent status of Solanum species (incl. synonyms) is provided by GRIN taxonomy (search for Solanum), which also includes tomato and eggplant.
 The potato part has been published by Spooner et al. (2014), reducing the number of wild & cultivated potato species from 225 & 7 (Hawkes, 1990) to 107 & 4.
-Spooner's publication is the latest comprehensive taxonomic treatment of section Petota.
+This is the latest comprehensive taxonomic treatment of section Petota.
+Spooner et al. (2018) provide a reduced phlogenetic structure, comparing 131 diploid accessions.

 Pictures are available at CGN at the accession level and a representative one is selected for the species level.
 CGN has not (yet) adopted the changes for the brevicaule, candolleanum and some other groups.
 Genebanks are traditionally conservative and reluctant in adopting changes in the nomenclature.